 Be patient and have fun

 Be patient and gentle with yourself if you’re not seeing instant progress in your game.
 It takes determination, practice, and time.
 Chalk up the times the ball goes the opposite way you intend as positive steps towards playing and hitting the ball straighter in the future.
 It takes time and practice, but progress does come!

 We can help

 The Courses at Andrews offers 54 holes of golf to practice your game year-round and has a fully stocked Golf Pro Shop which can order any golf gear or accessories you might need.
-Visit our online tee time scheduler to set up your time.
+Visit our online tee-time scheduler to set up your time.
 In addition, we offer golf instruction for all ages – whether you’re looking for a group or private lesson.
-Contact us today to learn more about playing golf on the course where there president plays.
+Contact us today to learn more about playing golf on the course where the president plays.